What is Delta-State Computing?

 The mathematical foundation

 Delta-state computing is built on an Abelian group over the XOR operation.
-This is not marketing language — it is a formal algebraic structure with four properties, each proven in Lean4 with 92 machine-checked theorems:
+This is not marketing language — it is a formal algebraic structure with four properties covered by machine-checked Lean4 proof artifacts:

 1. Closure